 Freelance Fashion Production Expert at My Concept, Finland

-1. Always check where the garment is made.
+- Always check where your garment is made.
 Made in EU is safer choice in terms of fair pay for the workers.

-2. Choose recycled polyester or polyamide for your workout clothes.
+- Choose recycled polyester or polyamide for your workout clothes.
 It is nowadays widely available.
-Recycled PA and PE are made of plastic waste, and we have plenty of that.
+Recycled PA and PE are made of plastic waste.
+We have plenty of that.